What is minimum essential coverage (MEC)?

 Employer-sponsored coverage

-Let's start with the most popular option—employer-sponsored coverage.
-This includes any group health insurance policy you got through your job.
+Let's start with the option you’re likely most familiar with—employer-sponsored coverage.
+This includes any group health insurance policy you got through your employer.
+According to KFF1, 54% of all workers in the U.S. have health coverage through job-based plans.

 Examples of employer-sponsored coverage include: